Get the Recipe

 Well, about as free as a sane man can be during tomato season, which is to say, not that free at all.

-As it happened, I recently had in my kitchen a half-dozen of my absolute favorite English muffins in the world, from Model Bakery up in St. Helena.
+As it happened, I recently had in my kitchen a half dozen of my absolute favorite English muffins in the world, from Model Bakery up in St. Helena.
 The bakers cook the muffins in clarified butter.
 They come out extra light and puffy, with plenty of nooks and crannies.
-If you want to try your hand at them, here's the recipe, though a plain old Thomas' will do in a pinch.
+If you want to try your hand at them yourself, here's the recipe, though Stella's no-knead English muffin recipe is equally tasty and requires a lot fewer steps.
+And a plain old Thomas' will certainly do in a pinch.

 To start assembling, I stack some thick slices of tomato on top of the muffin and sprinkle them with salt.
 Not sprinkling a sliced tomato with salt is like forgetting to bring your wig to the clown convention.
 There's very obviously something missing.

 I like to do all that jazz before I start cooking the bacon so that the tomato juices have a few moments to start dripping into those nooks and crannies in the muffin.
 (I leave the top muffin half off in order to keep some crispness for contrast.)

 Because the tomatoes are so juicy and tender, I like to cook my bacon until it's shatteringly crisp.
 Not only does this add more textural contrast, it also prevents stray strips of bacon from pulling out of the sandwich as you try to bite through.

 If you did everything right—and if your tomatoes are absolutely perfectly juicy—then this thing should be as messy as any hamburger.
 Luckily, I work from home, where I can lick the plate clean with reckless abandon.

 This post may contain links to Amazon or other partners; your purchases via these links can benefit Serious Eats.
 Read more about our affiliate linking policy.